curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 The SSB, OBF, and MF/WDD techniques, perform a full deconvolution of the aperture-overlap and are also suited for acquisitions with residual higher-order aberration @Varnavides_2025 @Susi_2025.
 However, acquisitions on aberration corrected instruments are often dominated by first-order aberrations such as defocus and astigmatism, suggesting the quadratic approximation provided by parallax yields a nearly identical reconstruction as SSB, OBF, or MF/WDD @Varnavides_2025_ssnr.

-Ultimately these approaches provide a powerful approach for phase retrieval for materials science samples, with examples including carbon nanotubes @yang2016simultaneous, 2D materials @o2022increasing @Susi_2025, and metal organic frameworks @Ma_2025 @shen2020imaging, and battery samples @lozano2018low.
-These techniques are computationally efficient, meaning with modern computational resources,they can be reconstructed "live" during acquisition @Yu_2022 @Ooe_2021 @Pelz_2022 @Strauch_2021.

 For low dose experiments, the direct phase retrieval techniques perform remarkably well as compared to their more computationally expensive counterparts @Varnavides_2025_ssnr, suggesting that more advanced reconstruction approaches may not be needed offline.
 However, for thick samples and experiments with higher electron fluence, iterative approaches outperform their direct phase retrieval counterparts as described in @sec-iterative.